 - Custom Button 3

-In the Custom Key menu I have assigned the AEL button to cycle between the 6 remaining AF area.
+In the Custom Key menu, I have assigned the AEL button to cycle between the 6 remaining AF area.
 I typically start wide and only come down in size if I am trying to avoid picking up subjects that are nearer to the camera than my primary subject.
-Some will start with an Expand Flexible Spot but you have to be quick at moving the Spot onto a moving target to start the tracking in order to be successful.
+Some will start with an Expand Flexible Spot but you have to be quick at moving the Spot onto a moving target to start the tracking to be successful.

 Function Menu Set.

 You can assign the functions to be called up when you press the Fn (Function) button.

 You can switch the functions of the front/rear dial between shutter speed and aperture.

 You can switch the functions of the control dial and the control wheel.

 MENU – Purple Camera Icon- page 9 (Custom operation settings page 2)

 Func. of Touch Oper.

 Select the functionality of the touch screen.
 There are three choices: